Choledocholithiasis is relatively common, seen in in 6-12% of patients who undergo cholecystectomy 2.

-Routine contrast enhanced CT is moderately sensitive to choledocholithiasis with sensitivity of 65-88% 3, but requires attention to a number of potentially subtle findings.
+Routine contrast-enhanced CT is moderately sensitive to choledocholithiasis with a sensitivity of 65-88% 3, but requires attention to a number of potentially subtle findings.
 These include:

 - surrounding lower attenuating bile or mucosa

-CT with prior administration of biliary excreted contrast agents is highly sensitive (93%) and specific (100%) 4 for choledocholithiasis.
-The difficulty is however two fold:
+CT with prior administration of biliary excreted contrast agents is highly sensitive (88-96%) and specific (88-98%) 8 for choledocholithiasis.
+The difficulty is, however, two-fold:

 - contrast agents have relatively high complication rates

-MRCP has largely replaced ERCP as the gold standard for diagnosis of choledocholithiasis, able to achieve similar sensitiviy and specificity (approaching 100%) without ionising radiation, intravenous contrast or complication rate inherent in ERCPs.
+Magnetic resonance cholangiopancreatography (MRCP) has largely replaced ERCP as the gold standard for diagnosis of choledocholithiasis, able to achieve similar sensitivity (90-94%) and specificity (95-99%) 7,8 without ionising radiation, intravenous contrast, or the complication rate inherent in ERCP.

 Filling defects are seen within the biliary tree on thin cross-sectional T2 weighted imaging.
 Care should be taken not to use thick slabs for the diagnosis as volume averaging may obscure smaller stones.

-However, if the diagnosis has already been secured by ultrasound or CT, there is no additional value of MRCP, and the next step is (therapeutic) ERCP (sse below).
+However, if the diagnosis has already been secured by ultrasound or CT, there is no additional value of MRCP, and the next step is therapeutic ERCP (see below).

 Percutaneous or oral cholangiography